Azhar-max/manox/FINAL_DEPLOYMENT_STEPS.md

 1. **CORS errors**: Make sure FRONTEND_URL is correctly set in Render environment variables
 2. **API not responding**: Check that your Render backend is running and the MONGO_URI is correct
-3. **Frontend not building**: Check the build logs in Vercel dashboard
+3. **Frontend not building**: Check the build logs in Netlify dashboard
 4. **Database connection errors**: Verify your MongoDB connection string and network access

 ### Useful Commands for Local Testing